MichaelCurrin/python-twitter-guide/docs/policies.md

     - Reads as a formal legal doc.
 - [Twitter developers policy](https://developer.twitter.com/en/developer-terms/policy)
     - This reads more like an easy to follow blog post, with chapters.
+    - Chapter 1 says you need to comply with _all_ policies and it lists them.
+[Chapter 1](https://developer.twitter.com/en/developer-terms/policy#2-a)
     - Note "Chapter 3 - Platform usage guidelines".
 It covers topics such as _Spam, bots, and automation_, _Public display of Tweets_ _Content redistribution_ and _Replicating the Twitter experience_.